OlivierSohn/hamazed/README.md

 ```

 The first upload will be long, because the whole image will be uploaded.
-Subsequent uploads however will be very fast, because just the layer that changed
+Subsequent uploads however will be faster, because just the layer that changed
 will be uploaded.

 To monitor and verify the deployment status: